Cook Inlet Basin: The lower Texendi Group

 The Lower Tuxendi Group is composed of deep water marine sediments that indicate two instances of a transgressive and regressive oceanic sequences.
 Between each sequence the grading of the sediments reflect a deltaic environment.

 Upper Tuxedni Group

 The Upper Tuxendi Group is comparable to the lower Tuxendi Group in that it reflects a marine environment consistent with deltaic facies.
 There are also interbedded deposits of shale, siltstone, sandstone and conglomerates.
 However, this marine sequence is not see throughout the group.
 Nonmarine debris flows are also present but they eventually grade into sandy marine deposits that reflect a high energy marine environment.

 Naknek Formation

-The Naknek Formation is a notably thick stratiagraphic unit(up to 10,000 ft), but its thickness is non uniform throughout the Alaskan Peninsula.
+The Naknek Formation is a notably thick stratigraphic unit(up to 10,000 ft), but its thickness is non uniform throughout the Alaskan Peninsula.
 The lithologies display dramatic facies changes from large sediments (cobbles, boulders) to bioturbated sandstones which contain an abundant amount of fossils.